MattBunch/Digital-Rain-Project/README.md

 Today, added multiple colour options.
 This was pretty straightforward.
 Added parameter to the `show()` function which takes in the array, the different colour options are stored in an array of arrays called `colorChoiceArray[]` and this array is passed into the `show()` function in `draw()`.
 When I expand this program to include menus, the `loadColor()` function will work something like as follows:

-1. user clicks on a color displayed in the menu.
+1. user clicks on a colour displayed in the menu.
 2. color variable gets loaded into `loadColor()` function as the variable (undecided who type yet).
 3. `loadColor()` returns a number 0-6 into `colorChoiceArray` array.
 This function will be called in that method.
    Also thinking about having another, darker color so the text fades into the background more, the trail of letters looks rather blocky at the moment.

 Included a function that returns an array of random colours and added it to the array of user colours.
 Wondering if there's a way of generating a spectrum of colours somehow, there's probably a library out there that does that.
-This, in turn, lead to me leading to develop a disco feature where every line changes, all this took was the insertion of one line of code:
+This, in turn, lead to me leading to develop a disco feature where every line changes color each frame, all this took was the insertion of one line of code:

 ```javascript
 colorChoiceArray[7] = generateRandomColorArray();
 ```

-I built this to toggle on and off through a boolean value named `discoOn` so I can switch it on and off through that value.
+I built this to toggle on and off through a boolean value named `discoOn`.
 Afterwards I changed the structure so that the class has a method called `showDisco()` which generates a new color for every single character, rather than having the entire line be the same color.
 I wonder if adding color as a field in the `MatrixString` class is worth it in the long term if I think up any more color variations.
 I want to restructure the framework of this program if I feel it is too convoluted when it comes time to add menus.
 Initially, when I was creating the class, I did not take color to be a variable because the only color I had planned to add was green, however, with the expansion of color options this leads to some roundabout ways of implementing different colors.

 Created function for return `yInput` to cut down on repeating the formula in both the array creation and the infintie draw function.
-This lead into me creating a generate random number within a range function (named `generateRandomNumber()`, takes a min and max and generates a number between these two points) because I was repeating the same exact formula in three different methods and they were all practically the same (`generateWordSizeRand(), generateFontSize(), generateYSpeed()`.
+This led into me creating a generate random number within a range function (named `generateRandomNumber()`, takes a min and max and generates a number between these two points) because I was repeating the same exact formula in three different methods and they were all practically the same (`generateWordSizeRand(), generateFontSize(), generateYSpeed()`.
 I still left these functions in the program so I wouldn't have to edit the values multiple times everytime I called it during creation.

 For a while I was unhappy with the distribution of the y axis for my matrix strings, I felt they fell too close together.
 I fixed this by setting their start positions to a far larger range than the following ones.

-Implemented a temporary menu system with window prompts, in the future, this will be replaced with a user interface that can be faded away in the main menu but I will need to research more HTML/CSS stuff to figure out how to implement that and work on my front end skills.
+Implemented a temporary menu system with window prompts, in the future, this will be replaced with a user interface that can be faded away in the main menu but I will need to research more HTML/CSS stuff to figure out how to implement that and work on my front-end development skills.
 It looks like for getting the text to move left, right and upwards will be a real pain, I don't even know if it can be done diagonally the way I have programmed it.

 ### 23/08/2020

 Updated the screen coordinates to be updated every frame within the `show()` method.
 I still worry about having to repeat this code over and over again.
-However this lost the opacity effect and wasn't worth it.
+However, this lost the opacity effect and wasn't worth it.
 Currently the program creates the height and size upon the original window size, this isn't a problem if the program had a fixed window size and was running like downloadable executable which only ran in full screen, but for a browser or resizeable screen this becomes a big problem.
 If you expand the screen size after you start the program, the canvas doesn't update the position. if you include the following lines in the `show()` method:

 ```javascript
 canvas.width = window.innerWidth;